KeithCharlieTaylor/11ty-siab-5min-11ta/src/about.md

 As my questions arise, I note them here.
 Then link out to an answer or to a tag for research.
 + How can I track simple analytics to give me referrer, page hits, time on page, time on site.
 + Is Google search still the best option after WordPress?
 Or is there a better service for Jamstack sites?
++ How can I retain original posting date but display in revision date order?

 ### Experiences About 11ta and its Dependencies
 Could be the start of a changelog?